top of page

 What is a Market Garden?

-Usually a little larger than a home or hobby plot, a market garden shares the same principles as backyard gardening— labor intensive production of a wide array of high-quality fruits and vegetables.
+A market garden is like a backyard vegetable garden, just on a larger, more intensive scale.
+It shares the same principles as backyard gardening— labor intensive production of a wide array of high-quality fruits and vegetables.

 The biggest difference between market and hobby gardening lies in the individual goals for the grower.
 Both grow fresh, great tasting food, but at least a portion of the market gardener's income depends on the success of the farm.